4Christinelh4/CTF/README.md

     * Stored XSS: typically refering to the XSS attack where malicious scripts are stored in the server(database), and executed on the user's browser.
     * Reflected XSS: unlike the stored XSS executing on the user's server, a reflected XSS attack executes on the server.
 Can you perform both XSS on /view-course page?
 3. Broken access control
+    * When selecing a course with pre-requisite and when you haven't satisfy all the requisite, the website will not allow you to select the course.
+However, can you bypass the restriction and add COMP9900 to your list?
 4. CSRF
+    *

 ## Structure